 - 16.1.
 For each Contract above the £10,000 threshold, the Authorised Officer shall form an evaluation team ('Evaluation Team') with responsibility for evaluating tenders.
-Written records of the evaluation must be kept. - 16.2 Where the Contract exceeds the £100,000 threshold, the Chief Officer Legal and Democratic Services and the Corporate Director, Resources shall be consulted and where they consider it appropriate, representatives of those officers shall be included on the Evaluation Team.
+Written records of the evaluation must be kept. - 16.2 Where the Contract exceeds the £100,000 threshold, the Director of Governance and Legal Services and the Corporate Director, Resources shall be consulted and where they consider it appropriate, representatives of those officers shall be included on the Evaluation Team.
 Consideration should also be given to including service users on the Evaluation Team.